Board Members

 - Jenn Deon - Producing Artistic Director - jenn@persistencetheatre.com

-Jenn is an artist, administrator and activist who has worked in St. John’s since the early 90’s.
-With PerSIStence, she has directed Robert Chafe's Isle of Demons (2017); Berni Stapleton's The Haunting of Margaret Duley (2019); and Trudy Morgan-Cole's The Mirror (2021).
+A woman of French settler and British mixed heritage, Jenn is an artist, administrator and activist who has worked in St. John’s since the early 90’s.
+With PerSIStence, she has directed Robert Chafe's Isle of Demons (2017); Berni Stapleton's The Haunting of Margaret Duley (2019); Trudy Morgan-Cole's The Mirror (2021); and Lonni Patey's Today I (2024).
 As artistic director with the Shakespeare by the Sea Festival from 1995-2015, she directed many of its productions over the years, including a female-driven production of The Taming of the Shrew (2014) and an all-female production of Much Ado About Nothing (2008).
-In 2013, Jenn was a recipient of a Queen's Diamond Jubilee Medal for her community involvement, and in 2018, the Woman of Distinction Award for Arts & Culture from the YWCA St. John's.
-Jenn was also a nominee for the 2020 and 2022 Human Rights Award from the NL Human Rights Commission.
-Jenn is also an accredited business communicator (ABC) and a CHRC-trained facilitator of Respectful Workplace workshops.
-At the centre of Jenn’s life and heart are her husband and son and their three dogs.

-Jenn is an artist, administrator and activist who has worked in St. John’s since the early 90’s.
-With PerSIStence, she has directed Robert Chafe's Isle of Demons (2017); Berni Stapleton's The Haunting of Margaret Duley (2019); and Trudy Morgan-Cole's The Mirror (2021).
+A woman of French settler and British mixed heritage, Jenn is an artist, administrator and activist who has worked in St. John’s since the early 90’s.
+With PerSIStence, she has directed Robert Chafe's Isle of Demons (2017); Berni Stapleton's The Haunting of Margaret Duley (2019); Trudy Morgan-Cole's The Mirror (2021); and Lonni Patey's Today I (2024).
 As artistic director with the Shakespeare by the Sea Festival from 1995-2015, she directed many of its productions over the years, including a female-driven production of The Taming of the Shrew (2014) and an all-female production of Much Ado About Nothing (2008).
-In 2013, Jenn was a recipient of a Queen's Diamond Jubilee Medal for her community involvement, and in 2018, the Woman of Distinction Award for Arts & Culture from the YWCA St. John's.
-Jenn was also a nominee for the 2020 and 2022 Human Rights Award from the NL Human Rights Commission.
-Jenn is also an accredited business communicator (ABC) and a CHRC-trained facilitator of Respectful Workplace workshops.
-At the centre of Jenn’s life and heart are her husband and son and their three dogs.